 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Are you trying to figure out how to rent an RV for the trip of a lifetime?
+Or maybe you’re thinking along the lines of an adventurous spring or summer getaway.
 Comparing RV rentals isn’t exactly like researching hotels or vacation rentals.
 But knowing what to look for before you book your RV can make the search process easier as you don’t overlook key details.

 Know Which Type of RV You Want to Rent

 First and foremost, “RVs” come in all different sizes and amenities.
-Merriam Webster lists camper, caravan, motor home, recreational vehicle, and trailer as synonyms to “RV.”
+Merriam-Webster lists camper, caravan, motor home, recreational vehicle, and trailer as synonyms for “RV.”
 Some RVs are drivable, while others must be towed to your camping destination.

 Here is a quick breakdown of which RV types are drivable and towable.